 macOS launchd

 While many macOS users might run cloudflared manually for testing, for persistent tunnels, launchd is the macOS equivalent of systemd.
-Powered by cloudflare
+Cloudflare actions

 “`xml